dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/user-guide/barcode-reader.md

 Now Dynamsoft Capture Vision is added to your project.

-## Add Configurations for Barcode Decoding
+### Add Configurations for Barcode Decoding

-1. In `App.js` include the following libaries:
+1. In `App.js` include the following libraries:

     ```js
     import React from 'react';